ILNumerics: History

-ILNumerics started in 2006 as an open source project, originating from the Technical University of Berlin.
+ILNumerics started in 2006 as an open source project, originating from Technische Universität Berlin.
 In 2007 ILNumerics won the BASTA!
 Innovation Awards 2007 as most innovative .NET project in Germany, Switzerland and Austria.
 After 6 years of open source development, the project added a closed source, proprietary license in 2011, aiming business and academic developers at the same time.
 The project quickly gained popularity (download numbers and engagement at stackoverflow.com, download counts from website not available).

 The .NET framework was selected as a managed foundation, since earlier attempts on the Java platform had been abandoned due to technical limitations.
 Similarly, the .NET framework has not been designed with the focus on requirements of technical application development.
 ILNumerics added interfaces to popular codes (LAPACK, FFTW), complex numbers and generic mult-dimensional array classes.
 In 2010 graphical capabilities have been added.
 Efforts to increase the performance of the technology were introduced in 2011.
 At the same time, a company was founded to continue the development.
 The technological goal is to establish the .NET framework as a feasible alternative to unmanaged languages for numeric computing.

 Syntax

 ILNumerics implements base functionality frequently needed for application development in technical areas: N-dimensional arrays, complex numbers, linear algebra, FFT and plotting controls (2D and 3D).
-The array classes are fully compatible with the array features of Matlab(R) and numpy, including internal storage order, subarray creation, expansion, and advanced indexing.
+The array classes are fully compatible with the array features of Matlab and numpy, including internal storage order, subarray creation, expansion, and advanced indexing.
 Higher level functionality is provided by toolboxes for interpolation, optimization, statistics, HDF5 and machine learning.
 The ILNumerics DSL is embedded into .NET.
 Computational algorithms are formulated using any CLI language.
 However, only C# and Visual Basic are officially supported.
 Due to the strong type system of the .NET framework algorithms created with ILNumerics are strongly typed.
 This deviates from the syntax of alternatives, which are often weakly typed and therefore easier to adopt.